 Hopefully this has given you a taste of what is available on Rarotonga.
 The Cook Islands may not be a cult diving destination, but with my experience of diving different places around the world, you could definitely do a lot worse than Rarotonga.

 Does all this sound great.. but you have never tried scuba?
-All is not lost, with no prior experience you can do a boat dive with an instructor after a short training session in the pool, or complete your PADI or SSI Open Water course on the island in as little as 4 days.
+All is not lost, with no prior experience you can do a boat dive with an instructor after a short training session in the pool, or complete your PADI Open Water course on the island in as little as 4 days.
 Why not put some depth into you life?!!